deseretbook/classy_hash/README.md

   key3: 'Also wrong, but not checked'
 }

-ClassyHash.validate(hash, schema) # Throws ":key2 is not a/an Integer"
+ClassyHash.validate(hash, schema) # Raises ":key2 is not a/an Integer"
 ```

-The `validate` method will raise an exception if validation fails.
-Validation
+The `validate` method will raise an exception if validation fails (this can be
+changed by passing `raise_errors: false`; see below).
+Validation proceeds
-proceeds until the first invalid value is found, then an error is thrown for
+until the first invalid value is found, then `ClassyHash::SchemaViolationError`
-that value.
-Later values are not checked unless you run a full validation with
+is thrown for that value.
+Later values are not checked unless you run a full
-`validate_full`.
+validation with `full: true`.

+#### Controlling validation

+The `ClassyHash.validate` method accepts several named parameters for
+controlling validation.
+For complete details, see `lib/classy_hash.rb`.

+##### Strict validation

 You can pass `strict: true` as a keyword argument to `validate` to raise an
 error if the input hash contains any members not specified in the schema.